-ltem Service Provider Description SecureTokenServer CIC he address of the CIC server that hosts the Secure Token Server subsystem through which CIC will ssue security tokens ICWS The address of the ICWS server, which will function as the Single Sign-On service provider Important!
-As it is possible to use an HTTP proxy with ICWS and Interaction Connect, the ACS URL will vary.Genesys recommends the following syntax for this configuration: • baseURL/api/server • baseURL represents the address of the application. • server represents the address of the ICWS server.
-Examples: • Through HTTP proxy: icws.example.com • Without HTTP proxy: connect.example.com/api/icws.example.com Note: If you have multiple ICWS servers, you should provide an ACS URL for each one, if allowed by the identity provider.
-Port CIC The network port through which the Secure Token Server subsystem of the CIC server will listen for SAML messages The default value is 8043.
+Service Provider Description SecureTokenServel CIC The address of the CIC server that hosts the Secure Token Server subsystem through which CIC will ssue security tokens ICWS The address of the ICWS server, which will function as the Single Sign-On service provider Important!
+As it is possible to use vary.Genesys recomme • baseURL/api/server • baseURL represents the • server represents the Examples: • Through HTTP proxy icws.example.com • Without HTTP proxy As it is possible to use an HTTP proxy with ICWS and Interaction Connect, the ACS URL will vary.Genesys recommends the following syntax for this configuration: • baseURL /api/ server • baseURL represents the address of the application. • server represents the address of the ICWS server.
+Examples: • Through HTTP proxy: Note : If you have multiple ICWS servers, you should provide an ACS URL for each one, if allowed by the identity provider.
+Port CIC he network port through which the Secure Token Server subsystem of the CIC server will listen for AML messages he default value is 8043.
 ICWS The network port through which Interaction Center Web Services (ICWS) will listen for SAML messages The default value is 8019.
 Note: If you are using an HTTP proxy in your network, you do not need to specify a port number for the ACS URL address.
 AuthenticationType CIC The SAML protocol and binding for validating the credentials of the principal Examples: • SAML2WebBrowserPostHTTPS/login • SAML2WebBrowserRedirectHTTPS/login ICWS /icws/connection/single-sign-on/return https://connect.example.com/api/icws.example.com/icws/connection/single-sign-on/return